-If you’re an AdSense publisher, you might have experienced that on some occasions, EPCs (Earnings Per Click) for certain keywords which generally have high CPC value change over time and different circumstances.
+If you’re an AdSense publisher, you might have experienced that on some occasions, EPCs (Earnings Per Click) for specific keywords, which generally have high CPC value, change over time and under different circumstances.

 In simple words, CPC bid fluctuates regularly.

-But, Keyword difficulty lowers down for some search queries rarely.
+But, Keyword difficulty lowers for some search queries rarely.

 However, if any keyword phrase has a high CPC bid, we can determine two things.

 - The keyword phrase converts better.
-(You’ve heard about buyer keywords or profitable keywords before, right?)
+(You’ve heard about buyer or profitable keywords before, right?)

-- The lifetime value of prospects which are turned into customers are higher than the PPC bid. (that’s why insurance companies, universities are ready to pay for $100-$300 per lead)
+- The lifetime value of prospects that are turned into customers is higher than the PPC bid. (that’s why insurance companies and universities are ready to pay for $100-$300 per lead.
+Learn more.)

-When combined these two factors to SEO, as SEO is the second most profitable medium of customer acquisition, we can determine that many people and companies will fight for the particular keyword in organic results.
+When combining these two factors with SEO, as SEO is the second most profitable customer acquisition medium, we can determine that many people and companies will fight for a particular keyword in organic results.

-One point where keyword difficulty and PPC bid coincide is the phases of keywords research.
+One point where keyword difficulty and PPC bid coincide is the phases of keyword research.

 The four stages of keyword research:

 - Informative Keywords: ex: best phones for marketers, good phones for travelers, best smartphones for business

 - Navigational keywords: ex: iPhone vs. Samsung

-- Desire based keywords: ex: Apple iPhone features
+- Desire-based keywords: ex: Apple iPhone features, iPhone review 2021

-- Buyer keywords: ex: buy iPhone online free shipping
+- Buyer keywords: ex: buy iPhone online free shipping, latest iPhone coupon

-In fact, keywords research is not just market research.
-It is a vital step in the process of identifying your prospects, a perfect way to build up a persona of your prospect or the ideal customer.
+In fact, keyword research is not just market research.
+It is a vital step in identifying your prospects, a perfect way to build up your prospect’s persona or the ideal customer.

 So now you know what keyword difficulty is and how to determine whether a keyword phrase is lucrative.
-Let’s move to the next step, the types of keywords research.
+Let’s move to the next step, the types of keyword research.

-For example, pay your particular attention to these two keywords.
+For example, pay particular attention to these two keywords.